YuqiHuai/SORA-SVL/README.md

 - [ ] Allow creating new vehicle sensor configurations
 - [ ] Add cluster feature to the cloud
 - [x] Allow website to reflect client connection status.
+- [ ] Host assets at a different location

 ## Known Issues